 What volume of lease extensions have they completed in Aldermanbury in the last year?
 How familiar is the firm with lease extension legislation?

 Despite our best endeavours, we have been unsuccessful in trying to purchase the freehold in Aldermanbury.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

 You certainly can.
 We can put you in touch with a Aldermanbury conveyancing firm who can help.

-An example of a Lease Extension case for a Aldermanbury flat is 137 & 139 Haberdasher Street in December 2013.
+An example of a Lease Extension matter before the tribunal for a Aldermanbury property is 137 & 139 Haberdasher Street in December 2013.
 The Tribunal determines in accordance with section 48 and Schedule 13 of the Leasehold Reform, Housing and Urban Development Act 1993 that the premium for the extended lease for each Property should be £12,350.00.
-This case affected 2 flats.
+This case was in relation to 2 flats.
 The number of years remaining on the existing lease(s) was 72.39 years.

 I need to assess costs for conveyancing in Aldermanbury from three property lawyer and appoint one.
 Am I right to get them to hold tight until I I have my bid accepted on a house.

 You should wait to get your solicitor to open a file and apply for searches once the sales confirmation has been sent by the selling agent especially as Aldermanbury conveyancing searches are not inexpensive.